 Photos in School

-Due to safeguarding reasons, Long Lawford is a 'no phone zone'.
-We ask that parents/carers refrain from taking photos and videos of their children when on school grounds during events such as parties, discos, assemblies and sports events.
-School staff are happy to take photographs of your child and provide you with a copy of these, on the understanding that these photographs are not put on social media.
+Due to safeguarding reasons, Long Lawford Primary is a 'no phone zone'.
+We ask that parents/carers/visitors refrain from taking photos and videos of their children when on school grounds during events such as parties, discos, assemblies and sports events.

 Additionally, school staff with check regularly with parents/carers regarding photo permissions.
 Parents/carers will be told how their child's photographs will be used and can give or withdraw consent as they see fit.
 School staff will abide by wishes made by parents/carers.
 Further information can be found in our Child Protection and Safeguarding Policy.